XuPeng-SH/tae_design/tae_v1_1/README.md

 /*
-The index data will be saved in the form of blocks of the schema `index_data_schema`. row object name and index idx the block is sorted by this column
+The index data will be saved in the form of blocks of the schema `index_data_schema`.
+     row object name and index idx
+     the block is sorted by this column
-             |                          ------------- index object metadata extent.
+             |                          ------------- the metadata extent of the index object.
              |                         /              the index object name is: `row-object-name` + '.' + idx
     {object_name}{idx}   |          extent
     ---------------------+--------------------------